comp-physics/bubble-dynamics-resnet/README.txt

 --------------------------------------------------------------
 (4) Parameters for ResNet architecture
 --------------------------------------------------------------
-layer_size = number of nodes/weights in ResNet layer
+layer_size = number of nodes/weights in each ResNet layer
-num_layers = number of ResNet layers, each of size 'layer_size' num_inputs = number of ResNet inputs, which is also be the number of ResNet outputs (same number of equations for system of ODEs)
+num_layers = number of ResNet layers, each of size 'layer_size' num_inputs = number of ResNet inputs, which is also be the number of ResNet outputs (same as the number of equations for system of ODEs)